DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

 ## **Reporting Bugs and Contributing**

 - **Reporting Bugs**:
-  - If you encounter any issues, please report them via the [Issues](https://github.com/your-username/Accessibility-Enhancement-Programs/issues) page on GitHub.
+  - If you encounter any issues, please report them via the [Issues](https://github.com/DavidOwoniyi/Accessibility-Enhancements-for-the-Disabled/issues) page on GitHub.
   - Provide a detailed description of the issue and steps to reproduce it.

 - **Contributing**:
-  - Contributions are welcome!
+  - Contributions are highly welcome!
 Fork the repository, make your changes, and submit a pull request.
   - Ensure your code adheres to the project's coding standards and includes appropriate documentation.

 ## **Contact**

 For any questions or further assistance, please contact the me at  [owoniyidavid@yahoo.com](mailto:owoniyidavid@yahoo.com).